Gay marriage has been legal in Illinois since June 1, 2014.

 Although some other states have handled this situation differently, the Illinois law does not automatically convert civil unions to marriages.
 Civil unions remain a legal option for all couples, but the new law provides a voluntary mechanism for converting pre-existing civil unions to marriages.

 According to state law, the state of Illinois must recognize as legal same-sex marriages (except common law marriages) and civil unions from other jurisdictions, as well as “substantially similar legal relationship[s],” which presumably means certain domestic partnerships and similar arrangements allowed elsewhere.

 An Illinois same-sex couple may have good reason to seek legal counsel from an experienced family lawyer who is familiar with provisions of the new law and legal matters facing same-sex couples.
 For example, legal problems can arise should they travel to states that do not recognize the Illinois marriage such as issues connected with parenthood, property ownership, medical visitation and decision making, and more.

-Similarly, an Illinois resident contemplating divorce from a same-sex marriage should speak with a knowledgeable Illinois divorce attorney for help navigating the same system that has applied to different-sex marriages all along.
+Similarly, an Illinois resident contemplating divorce from a same-sex marriage should speak with a knowledgeable Illinois divorce attorneys for help navigating the same system that has applied to different-sex marriages all along.

 How did we do?